jim-easterbrook/python-gphoto2/README.rst

 Dependencies
 ------------

-*   Python: http://python.org/ version 2.6 or greater (including Python 3)
+*   Python: http://python.org/ version 2.7 or greater (including Python 3)
-*   libgphoto2: http://www.gphoto.org/proj/libgphoto2/ version 2.4 or greater
+*   libgphoto2: http://www.gphoto.org/proj/libgphoto2/ version 2.5.0 or greater
 *   build tools: pkg-config, C compiler & linker

-Support for libgphoto2 v2.4 is incomplete and will be withdrawn in the next release of python-gphoto2, probably named 2.1.0.

 Note that you need the "development headers" versions of libgphoto2_ and Python.
 In most cases you should use your operating system's package manager to install these.